 I've been teaching the above information since 2003 and have not heard any other teachers teach in all that time.
 That's why I was surprised to hear Mark Biltz say what he did.
 It was a first.

 However, while he gets the principle right, he gets the implementation wrong.
-The next Sabbath year cycle is not beginning Fall, 2022 like he states.
+The next sabbath-year cycle is not beginning Fall 2022 as he states.

 He's basing that information off of Rabbinical Judaism.
 At first glance, it makes sense to do that.
 The Sabbath years were given to Jews.
 Jewish rabbis have kept records of the Sabbath years.
 Who would know better than them when the right Sabbath year is?